jamesshore/quixote/README.md

 The `dev` branch is for work in progress.

 Use the `integrate.sh` script to automatically integrate changes in the dev branch back to the master branch.
+The `release.sh` script will perform a release.

 ## Credits